kekoziar/r-novice/_episodes/01-rstudio-intro.md

 - "How to install packages?"
 objectives:
 - "Describe the purpose and use of each pane in the RStudio IDE"
-- "Locate buttons and options in the RStudio IDE"
 - "Define a variable"
 - "Assign data to a variable"
-- "Manage a workspace in an interactive R session"
-- "Use mathematical and comparison operators"
 - "Call functions"
 - "Manage packages"
 keypoints:
 - "Use RStudio to write and run R programs."
-- "R has the usual arithmetic operators and mathematical functions."
 - "Use `<-` to assign values to variables."
-- "Use `ls()` to list the variables in a program."
-- "Use `rm()` to delete objects in a program."
-- "Use `install.packages()` to install packages (libraries)."
 source: Rmd
 ---